On the perfomance of a photosystem II reaction centre-based photocell: Results

 \subsection{A photocell based on the photosystem II reaction centre}

-The prototype complex we consider is the PSIIRC found in higher plants and algae \cite{Blankenship2001}.
-Crystallography has provided the arrangement of the chromophores involved in primary charge transfer \cite{Umena2011}.
-As illustrated in Fig. \ref{fig:photocell} (a), four chlorophylls (Chls) and two pheophytins (Phe) are arranged in two branches (D$_1$ and D$_2$), where D$_1$ and D$_2$ label the chlorophyll binding proteins in the core of the reaction centre.
-The two central chlorophylls are known as the special pair (P$_{D1}$ and P$_{D2}$) and they are flanked by the accessory chlorophylls Chl$_{D1}$ and Chl$_{D2}$, and the pheophytins Phe$_{D1}$ and Phe$_{D2}$.
-Charge separation only occurs down the D$_1$ branch \cite{Diner2002,Steffen1994}.
-Nonlinear spectroscopy has revealed that at least two different excited states, (P$_{D1}$P$_{D2}$Chl$_{D1})^{*}$ and (Chl$_{D1}$Phe$_{D1}$)$^{*}$, give rise to two different pathways for charge separation along the D$_1$ branch \cite{Romero2010,Novoderezhkin2005,Novoderezhkin2011} where the likelihood of each depends on the specific protein configuration and the corresponding disorder of pigment excitation energies \cite{Romero2010}.
+The prototype complex we consider is the PSIIRC for which crystallography has provided the arrangement of the chromophores involved in primary charge transfer \cite{Umena2011}.
+As illustrated in Fig. \ref{fig:photocell} (a), four chlorophylls (Chl) and two pheophytins (Phe) are arranged in two branches (D1 and D2), where D1 and D2 label the chlorophyll binding proteins in the core of the reaction centre.
+The two central chlorophylls P$_{D1}$ and P$_{D2}$ (known as the special pair) are flanked by the accessory chlorophylls Chl$_{D1}$ and Chl$_{D2}$, and the pheophytins Phe$_{D1}$ and Phe$_{D2}$.
+Charge separation only occurs down the D1 branch \cite{Diner2002,Steffen1994}.
+Nonlinear spectroscopy has revealed at least two different excited states, (P$_{D1}$P$_{D2}$Chl$_{D1})^{*}$ and (Chl$_{D1}$Phe$_{D1}$)$^{*}$, that give rise to two different pathways (denoted the P$_{D1}$ and Chl$_{D1}$ pathways respectively) for charge separation along the D1 branch \cite{Romero2010,Novoderezhkin2005,Novoderezhkin2011}.
+The likelihood of each depends on the specific protein configuration and the corresponding disorder of pigment excitation energies \cite{Romero2010}.